Dogs and other animals

 There are many laws about fishing and keeping fish as pets in aquariums.
 For further information contact the Fisheries Division of the Department of Regional Development, Primary Industry, Fisheries and Resources (see Contact points).

-Buying, selling or keeping native birds is generally prohibited unless a person has a licence from the NT Parks and Wildlife Commission.
-Keeping some non-native birds is also prohibited.
+All native wildlife in the Northern Territory (NT) is protected and a permit is required to keep protected wildlife in captivity in the NT.
+Buying, selling or keeping native animals requires a licence from the NT Parks and Wildlife Commission (section 55 Territory Parks and Wildlife Conservation Act 1976).
+Keeping some non-native animals without permit is also prohibited.
 Contact the NT Parks and Wildlife Commission for more information (see Contact points).

 This site is powered by FoswikiCopyright © by the contributing authors.
 All material on this collaboration platform is the property of the contributing authors.